MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

 Understand results of your trained model with SmartExplainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Then, we can easily get a first summary of the explanation of the model results. - Here, we chose to get the 3 most contributive features for each prediction - We used a wording to get features names more understandable in operationnal case. - We renamed the label predicted with more interpretable labels. - We chose to apply a postprocessing to some values of our features.
+We can easily get a first summary of the explanation of the model results. - We choose to get the 3 most contributive features for each prediction. - We use a wording to get features names more understandable in operationnal case. - We rename the predicted label to show a more explicit prediction. - We apply a post-processing to transform some feature’s values.

 .. code:: ipython3